 It was only mid-afternoon but Lieutenant Jack Head, affectionately known as “Jobs” to his colleagues, had slumped forward onto his desk and drifted off.
-With his left forearm cradling his head, he was barely visible among the towering files and records that occupied any available desk space.
+With his forearm cradling his head, he was barely visible among the towering files and records that occupied any available desk space.

 Jack’s right hand still held the single page typed letter on lemon yellow paper he was reading before he nodded off.
 A letter of similar contents, also on lemon yellow paper, sat on the desk beside his resting head.